Is there anything worth seeing in The Hague?

 Be sure to scan through the Instagram images of the Peace Palace above.

 A visit to the Peace Palace – breathtaking

 I was very fortunate to have a private tour organised during my visit.
 Because it is a working organisation, entry into the building is dependent on whether there is a sitting session in the International Court of Justice or the Court of Arbitration.

 There’s a strict security procedure – similar to that of going through airport security – for obvious reasons.

-I was given a Visitors Pass and met my guide who escorted me through the landscaped Gardens (trees and small shrubs abound in order to let in natural light and pond – all adding to the elements of creating peaceful surroundings) to the entrance.
+I was given a Visitors Pass and met my guide who escorted me for my Justice tour through the Peace Palace Gardens (trees and small shrubs abound in order to let in natural light and pond – all adding to the elements of creating peaceful surroundings) to the entrance.
 She paused for a second before entering, and when we did, it literally took my breath away.

 My guide smiled knowingly and we didn’t speak for a couple of minutes.
 I literally had to close my mouth (I’m not kidding).
 Nothing can prepare you for what you’ll see when you enter (maybe the photos here can do it some justice).